 The island is lush with palm trees, pineapple plantations, and tangerine groves.
 While a profusion of luxurious beach resorts makes Jeju a popular choice for honeymooners, its hinterland is wild and unspoiled, and a paradise for active travelers.

-Hike Hallasan, which is riddled with volcanic craters, and walk in the native Gotjawal Forest.
+Some of the best things to do in Jeju Island include hiking Hallasan, which is riddled with volcanic craters, and walking in the native Gotjawal Forest.
 Sangumburi Crater is an almost perfect sphere, with sweeping views from the rim across the island toward the Pacific.
 There’s a rich cultural life on Jeju, too, with temples, traditional villages, and markets to explore.

 14: Ishigaki, Japan

 A tropical jewel in Japan’s Okinawa Prefecture, Ishigaki is famed for world-class diving and snorkeling in its crystal clear waters, as well as its culture and history.
 Taketomi Island is one of the best spots for swimming, the water an astonishing shade of aquamarine, while a trip to the desert island beaches of Iriomote island involves traditional transportation in a cart drawn by water buffalo.

 Experience hiking in Japan and climb to the top of Mount Omoto, or walk through the forests of Banna Park.
 For a taste of local culture, check out Yaima Village, a historic open-air museum, where old houses with distinctive red-tiled roofs have been carefully preserved and visitors are entertained with displays of traditional music and dance.

 A squirrel monkey park—not something you’d find in many places—offers a chance to encounter these cute, intelligent little creatures.